freelawproject/juriscraper/README.rst

 Installation & Dependencies
 ===========================

-First step: Install Python 2.7.x, then:
+First step: Install Python 2.7.x or 3.x, then:

 ::